THE12X/THE12X/README.md

 - 👀 I’m interested in Web development, design, programming.
 - 🌱 I’m currently learning C++
 - 💞 I’m looking for a first job (I'm in training for now)
-- 📫 How to reach me : instagram: @the.great.x / email me at: mrxmk700@gmail.com or kammou.mohamed.dev101@gmail.com
+- 📫 How to reach me ? email me at: mrxmk700@gmail.com or kammou.mohamed.dev101@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ skills: HTML5 CSS3 JAVASCRIPT BOOTSTRAP REACT.JS PHP LARAVEL SQL NOSQL PYTHON and more..